-A few years back, a local highschool recognized that they needed to bring their site into the future.
+A local highschool recognized that they needed to bring their site into the future.
 They came to me.
 Meeting with their head of marketing, I gathered the goals of the site and worked up initial sketches.
 The sketches explored both site structure and content layout.
 When I start a project like this, I always like to begin by quantifying the site’s content and its usefulness to the viewer.
 Once I have a good idea of all the content’s purpose, I can then craft up a solution that makes the right content available in the right context and presentation.

 From there, I met with the client for revisions & feedback, then proceeded to create digital mockups of the site layouts.
 This included making a few as-yet-undigitized assets for the client’s use, such as the site logo.